Rey Bucanero: Personal life

-Arturo García Ortiz was born on July 19, 1974, in Mexico City, Distrito Federal into the Ortiz family which would later have several family members become professional wrestlers.
+Arturo García Ortiz was born on July 19, 1974, in Mexico City.
 Three of Ortiz's uncles were professional wrestlers and often took him to wrestling shows when he was younger.
-He is the nephew of Aurelio Ortiz (better known under the ring names Hombre Bala and later "The Monsther"), Pedro Ortiz (best known as Pirata Morgan) and Francisco Ortiz (best known under the name "El Verdungo"), all of whom inspired him to become a wrestler and trained García for his in-ring career.
-García is the cousin of professional wrestlers El Hijo de Pirata Morgan (Antheus Ortiz Chávez), Pirata Morgan Jr. (real name not revealed), Hombre Bala Jr. (real name not revealed) and the most recent wrestler to work as "The Monsther" (real name not revealed).
+He is the nephew of Aurelio Ortiz (better known under the ring names Hombre Bala and later "The Monster"), Pedro Ortiz (best known as Pirata Morgan) and Francisco Ortiz (best known under the name "El Verdungo"), all of whom inspired him to become a wrestler.
+García is the cousin of professional wrestlers El Hijo de Pirata Morgan (Antheus Ortiz Chávez), Pirata Morgan Jr. (real name not revealed), Hombre Bala Jr. (real name not revealed) and the most recent wrestler to work as "The Monster" (real name not revealed).
 García moved in with his uncle Pedro Ortiz when his parents divorced.
-From that point on his uncle brought him to Arena México, home of Empresa Mexicana de Lucha Libre (EMLL), for whom Ortiz worked at the time.
-Whole spending time backstage he would be introduced to the other side of professional wrestling, being trained from a very early age by all three of his uncles.
+From that point on, his uncle brought him to Arena México, the home of Empresa Mexicana de Lucha Libre (EMLL), for whom Ortiz worked at the time.
+While spending time backstage, he would be introduced to the other side of professional wrestling, being trained from a very early age by all three of his uncles.

+Ortiz was formerly married to fellow wrestler La Diabólica.
+They divorced in 2007 following an incident concerning the custody of their children.
+A son of theirs' wrestles with a combination of his parents names as Rey Diablo.

 Professional wrestling career

+Ortiz made his in-ring debut on November 18, 1991, at the age of 17, as the wrestling masked character "Rey Bucanero Jr." ("Buccaneer King Jr.").
+Records are unclear if there was a wrestler known as "Rey Bucanero".